Prairie du Rocher, Illinois: 1993 floods

 Prairie du Rocher was one of the few towns along the Mississippi River that escaped being flooded in the Great Flood of 1993.
 After levees broke to the north near the towns of Columbia and Valmeyer, Illinois, flood waters engulfed Fort de Chartres.
 They also threatened the town of Prairie du Rocher.

 With only the Prairie du Rocher Creek levee protecting the town, residents discovered a unique situation had developed.
 The water that had broken through the main Mississippi River levee and was approaching the top of the Prairie du Rocher Creek levee was higher than the water in the main Mississippi River channel.
-The Army Corps of Engineers (COE) decided to use a barge-mounted shovel to break through the Mississippi River levee near Fort de Chartres, to allow flood waters to escape back to the Mississippi River channel.
-This did not significantly lower the water level, but the COE decided against further action.
+The Army Corps of Engineers decided to use a barge-mounted shovel to break through the Mississippi River levee near Fort de Chartres, to allow flood waters to escape back to the Mississippi River channel.
+While not significantly lowering the water level, the COE decided against any further action.

 In a 3:30 a.m. decision, with the flood waters at the top of the sandbags stacked on top of the Prairie du Rocher Creek levee, all three commissioners of the Fort de Chartres – Ivy Landing Drainage and Levee District voted to use dynamite to breach the levee in two additional locations.
 Because of risk, the COE had argued against such a decision.
 The village put out a call for help and added a foot and a half of sandbags to the creek levee.
 Finally, the two openings allowed enough water to escape back to the main channel so that the town was saved from flooding.
 The levee still stands strong today.